Khongchai/web-spirograph/README.md

 arr // return result to JavaScript
 ```

 Could I have made this feature in JavaScript?
 Yes!
 Actually, the feature was made in JavaScript and then I later switched to Rust.
 JavaScript was actually not slow at all and I'm sure that had I not made the changed, the rendering would appear to the eyes just as fast.
-But, hey...I learned Rust!
+But, hey...I learned Rust! (and I get to put WASM in my portfolio :p)

-That concludes all the stuff about rendering our result as fast as possible, and it's very beautiful, I have to admit.

-But oh no, our journey does not end here.
-There was more to do.
+Alright, almost at the end.
+There's a bit more to do.

 # Zooming and Panning

 So our drawn spirograph can get very, very intricate.
 Sometimes, we just want to be able to zoom in and see stuff!

-Like this one.

 ![example5](example-images/ex5.png)